Headcovering

 The key to this esoteric passage involves what I call the glory language.
 When you understand this profound spiritual matter, head covering and hair length makes perfect sense!
 I'll explain this in some detail, but first I want to introduce a helpful tool.

-Hover your mouse over the passage slowly to explore the pattern.
+Hover your mouse over the passage slowly to explore the patterns.
 (If you're using a tablet or smartphone you can interact by tapping on the bars and lines of text.)
-Since the Lord brought me to this research methodology or tool way back in 1991, I've used it on occasion to glean some amazing insights, as led by the holy spirit.
-I've published some of this work on The Open Scroll in both static and interactive exhibits.

-While it is sometimes said that talk is cheap, the expression of glory language isn't.
-What is expressed through covering the head matters, heaven is engaged, truly engaged, and spiritually minded folks know this to be so!
-When an individual is in agreement with divine order there is a supernatural benefit, a blessing associated with this harmonious alignment that is spiritual and manifests in the natural!
+In the expression of this symbolic glory language, covering the head engages the heavenly realm.
+When an individual is in agreement with divine order there is a supernatural benefit, a blessing that is spiritual and which may manifest in the natural!

 But I want you to understand that Christ is the head of every man, and the man is the head of a woman, and God is the head of Christ.